The set up for limited inventory

 The current landscape

 The point is that if sellers feel like their low rate “locks”‘ them in their homes because the rates they’d have to pay to buy something else makes a purchase financially prohibitive, they won’t be buying.
 And if they aren’t buying, they aren’t selling!
 I think that this situation is playing a much bigger role in our woeful lack of inventory than many people realize.
-While I’d love to end this post on a high note, by telling you that I expect to see a shift soon, with the supply in demand imbalance easing, the truth is that I cannot.
-While there will always be cylcles to the housing market, I don’t see a measurable change any time in the immediate future.
-Only time will tell.

 If you are relocating to the Philadelphia/Main Line area, please go to my blog page and search for posts using the relocation tag.
 Contact me to discuss your Philadelphia area relocation! jen@jenniferlebow.com/610 308-5973